hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 1. Check the `/person` page with some different `index` values to see it update dynamically!

 ### Changing the Background Color
 The background color should be green if the person is alive, and red if the person is dead.
-It is possible to use `if` statements in EJS segments to accomplish this.
+It is possible to use `if` statements in EJS scriptlets to accomplish this.

-1. Remove everything from the `head` element, and add an EJS segment using `<%` and `%>`
+1. Remove everything from the `head` element, and add an EJS scriptlet using `<%` and `%>`
     - For control flow, use `<%` with no equals sign because no JavaScript should render to the template
     - Instead of rendering within EJS, these statements use HTML dynamically
-1. Within the EJS segment, enter the first line of an `if` statement checking `person.alive`
+1. Within the EJS scriptlet, enter the first line of an `if` statement checking `person.alive`
     ```html
     <% if (person.alive) { %>
     ```
-1. Under the EJS segment, in the "body" of the `if` statement, add a `style` element with the CSS to set the background color of the page to `mediumseagreen`
+1. Under the EJS scriptlet, in the "body" of the `if` statement, add a `style` element with the CSS to set the background color of the page to `mediumseagreen`
     ```html
     <style>
         body {